loosolab/UROPA/docs/output.md

 | ...     |       |           |           |           |           |               |               |          |          |                      |       |

-Table 4: Reformatted Allhits perPeak basic anno.
-Notice that the last colum is just adjusted to more rows for display them.
+Table 4: Reformatted Allhits per Peak basic anno.
+Notice that the last column is just adjusted to more rows for display them.

 5. Summary of UROPA run
 For every run there is also a summary output.
 Within this there are various plot to communicate an overview about the run.
 There are different plots:
-* if there is more than one query, a pairwise comparison of all queries is evaluated within a venn diagramm based on the best hits output
+* if there is more than one query, a pairwise comparison of all queries is evaluated within a venn diagram based on the best hits output
 * the distance per feature per query are displayed in a histogram based on the best hits output
 * the genomic location per feature in a pie chart based on the best hits output
-* if there is more than one feature, the occurence of the different features are displayed in a barplot based on the best hits output
+* if there is more than one feature, the occurrence of the different features are displayed in a barplot based on the best hits output
 * the distance per feature per query are displayed in a density plot based on the merged best hits output
 * the genomic location per feature in a pie chart based on the merged best hits output
-* if there is more than one feature, the occurence of the different features are displayed in a barplot based on the merged best hits output
+* if there is more than one feature, the occurrence of the different features are displayed in a barplot based on the merged best hits output